Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Fabrication and Operation

 \section{Fabrication and Operation}

-Alkalis are intercalated into HOPG by placing a heated sample of HOPG in close proximity to molten metal or a vapor at high enough ($\gtrsim$mTorr) pressure.
+Alkalis are intercalated into HOPG by placing a heated sample of HOPG in close proximity to vapor at high enough ($\gtrsim$mTorr) pressure.
 The heat allows alkali atoms to diffuse between its graphene-like layers.
 Specific temperatures are given for rubidium.
 Cesium has a very similar melting point and vapor pressure, so the temperatures required may also be very similar.
-Potassium, however, melts at a much higher temperature and has a much lower vapor pressure, so higher temperatures will almost certainly be required.
+Potassium and lithium, however, melt at much higher temperatures and have a much lower vapor pressure, so higher temperatures will almost certainly be required.

 The procedure detailed below reliably produces rubidium IHOPG dispensers with about 1 mg of rubidium per mm$^3$ of dispenser.
 The initial samples of HOPG were 7 x 7 x 1 mm, but successful intercalation increased their volume by a factor between 2 and 3.
 Several optional steps, detailed in Subsection \ref{ssec:handle}, improve ease of handling.